 Related: The Cost of Fertility Treatments

-Costs vary widely by location and insurance coverage, but recent data pegs the national avg at over $12,000 for vaginal delivery and nearly $17,000 for a C-section.
+Costs vary widely by location and insurance coverage, but recent data pegs the national avg at around $15K for complication-free vaginal delivery at the hospital – before health insurance.

-The USDA says you’ll spend about a quarter of a mil by your kid's 17th bday.
-And that’s a nationwide estimate for a middle-income family.
+The USDA says you'll spend about a $230K by your kid's 17th bday.
+And that's a nationwide estimate for a middle-income family.
 It could be much more depending on your address and lifestyle.